 Targeting customers through social media is vital, as some platforms are more beneficial than others at reaching specific demographics.
 For example, Twitter is an excellent platform for reaching an educated audience as 45% of users who view the news on Twitter have a college degree.

 COVID-19 has caused social and economic problems in many parts of the world, including Canada.
 People were forced to make dramatic changes in their everyday lives and adapt to new rules to keep each other safe.
 The marketing industry was also greatly affected by the virus and the corresponding restrictions.
 However, fortunately, not all of the consequences have been negative.

-14. 93% of Canadians plan to either do more or the same amount of online shopping in 2021.
+14. 93% of Canadians planned to either do more or the same amount of online shopping in 2021.

-Moreover, 48% buy more items online since COVID-19 started, and 30% avoid in-person shopping.
+Moreover, 48% bought more items online since COVID-19 started, and 30% avoided in-person shopping.
 Marketing industry trends suggest that if you want to invest your marketing budget strategically, monitor how and when your customers are buying in the forthcoming months.
 All in all, more Canadians have turned to online shopping more than ever before, with Gen-Z and millennials leading the charge.